h12w/teff/SPEC.md

 TEFF tokens:

-    annotation     ::= lead_space? "#" char_inline* (newline | EOF)
+    annotation     ::= "#" char_inline* (newline | EOF)
-    line_string    ::= <one or more consecutive char_inline's excluding the lead_space>
+    line_string    ::= char_visible+ char_inline*
+    indent         ::= <lead_space longer than the lead_space of the previous line>
-    indent         ::= <an indent token is emitted when the length of the lead_space increases in this line compared to the previous line> unindent       ::= <one or more unindent tokens are emitted when the length of the lead_space decreases in this line compared to the previous line.
-Each of them cancels the last indent, till the indent level becomes the same as the next line>
+    unindent       ::= <lead_space shorter than the lead_space of the previous line, an indent token must be paired with an unindent token, so multiple unindent tokens could be emitted to cancel indent tokens of previous lines in reverse order to the line whose lead_space is the same as the current line>

 TEFF grammer:

     teff_file      ::= list EOF
     list           ::= node*
-    node           ::= value (indent list unindent)?
-    value          ::= line_string
+    node           ::= annotation* value (indent list unindent)? value          ::= line_string

-Note: TEFF grammar only cares about tokens of type `line_string`, `indent` and `unindent`.
-Accumulated `annocation` tokens should be attached to the next node.

 Extensions
 ----------